elixir-lang/elixir/lib/elixir/pages/syntax-reference.md

 ### `do`-`end` blocks

-The last syntax convenience are `do`-`end` blocks. `do`-`end` blocks are equivalent to keywords as the last argument of a function call where the block contents are wrapped in parentheses.
+The last syntax convenience are `do`-`end` blocks. `do`-`end` blocks are equivalent to keywords as the last argument of a function call, where the block contents are wrapped in parentheses.
 For example:

 ```elixir
 if true do